Bugis: Maritime, mercantile and migratory traditions

 Padewakang, historically used by the Bugis-Makassar-Mandar as a major trading vessel before being eclipsed by the palari.

-Across archipelagic Southeast Asia, the Bugis-Makassar earned the reputation as sailors, navigators and seafaring traders.
+Across archipelagic Southeast Asia, the Bugis-Makassar were known as sailors, navigators and seafaring traders.
 Their naval foundation largely coordinated with the extensive shipbuilding traditions, nautical skills and the dominant presence in the inter-insular trade routes.

 Conversely, they too acquired the title as "The Vikings of Southeast Asia".
 Their extensive maritime and trading expedition has historically bought them to be as one of the notable regional players in the transoceanic journeys to Indochina, Macau, Manila, Papua and northern Australia, together with the Southeast Asian islands that lies between these areas.
 Their ships were commonly use to carry and transport exotic spices, sandalwood, textiles, rice, luxury marine products, porcelains, pearls and other important goods and materials across the ancient spice trade routes.

 During the Age of Sail, their seafaring odysseys were largely aided by padewakang, one of the early type of Bugis-Makassar vessel, which later morphed into the palari.
 Steep in history, the first of such watercraft was born based on the legendary tradition of Sulawesi.

 Up until the nineteenth century, the classic Padekawang was traditionally led by a captain, known as nakoda or anakoda; followed by his second-in-command, the juragang.
 It is also usual for the ship to have two steersman, jurumudi – delegated the task on directing the ship's course; two jurubatu – sounders, responsible to measure the depth on approaching the coast, reefs or shoals; and a single secretary – known as jurutulisi, acting as an agent on behalf of the owner of the vessel.
 The names are largely adopted from the Malay language, with an influence from Persian, such as the term of nakhoda.